How Does Counselling Work?

 Clients - Experts in Their Own Experience

 In line with good professional practice, I do not give advice, although advice is often sought.
-If you are looking for advice it may be that the process of talking this through is of benefit in itself.
+If you are looking for advice it may be that the process of talking this through is of benefit.
 I believe that my clients are uniquely positioned to understand themselves and their own needs and that with the right support and understanding they can come to feel empowered and grow.
 Along the way I have faith in my clients knowing what they are - and may not be - ready to talk about.